How To Cope With A Loved One In Rehab

 Your loved one’s physical appearance will start to change for the better.
 For the first time in years, they will receive proper nutrition and will be encouraged to do some exercises.
 While different rehab facilities offer different menus all will focus on ensuring that the foods provided are balanced and nutritious.

 Patients will start to develop new friendships with their peers.
 These friendships can last a lifetime, and mean the difference between staying sober and relapsing.

 It will take a good two weeks before the patients really start to feel alive again.
 Once they get to that point, they can start to receive far more intensive counseling and training.
 They will continue to attend individual and group counseling sessions as well as workshops and educational classes.
 The farther they are along their journey towards recovery, the more they are likely to contribute to these groups as well, and the more they will start to benefit from them.

 Importance of an Exit Strategy

-The key to any rehab program is to make sure that the patients understand their condition, why they have it and who they can be if they don’t use addictive substances.
+The key to any rehab program is to make sure that the patients understand their condition, why they have it and who they can be if they work toward recovery from substance abuse.
 This is why preparing an exit strategy is also so important; they will have been in a sheltered environment for around a month now, and they must learn how to transition back into the “real world.”

 After One Month and Beyond